Evolution of the HR Function

 This post explores my discovery on this topic and should be helpful to both HR professionals and senior management in understanding the stage in which their HR function is and the steps they need to take to move to the next level.

-You may also like to view a small questionnaire that will help you identify the Maturity and Effectiveness of the HR function in your organization.
+You may also like to view a small questionnaire that will help you identify the Maturity and Effectiveness of the evolution of the HR function in your organization.

 HR Function Growth Path